Tirta-eng/Birthday-pixel/README.md

 ---

-*made with 💕 and a little bit help from Gemini :)*
+*made with 💕 and a little bit help from Gemini and Claude :)*